 This is a beginner-level course on working with Panchayats.
 It is designed for students, grassroots workers, Panchayat functionaries, development professionals, NGO staff, researchers, academicians, government officials, field practitioners, and anyone who is new to this topic and interested in developing a basic yet critical understanding of democratic decentralisation and working with Panchayati Raj Institutions.

-The course is structured into multiple modules providing learners with a comprehensive understanding of key concepts through interactive and engaging modes of learning, including text, videos, audios, case studies, graphics, assignments, and additional reading materials.
-It is advised that you complete this course in a quiet environment, to enhance your learning.
-Additionally, a stable and high-speed internet connection is essential to ensure smooth access to all course content.
+It is advised that you complete this course in a quiet environment to enhance your learning.
+Additionally, a stable, high-speed internet connection is essential for smooth access to all course content.

-You will have two weeks to complete the entire course, from the date of signing-up and receiving your login details.
+You will have two weeks to complete the entire course, from the date of signing up and receiving your login details.
 You can save your progress at any point and come back to the course within this two-week period.
-You can use different devices to complete the course, such as laptops/ desktops, smartphones and tablets.
+You can use different devices to complete the course, such as laptops/ desktops, smartphones, and tablets.

 Upon successful completion, including completing all assignments, learners will receive a certificate.